A lucrative contract in the New World

 This image appears in the gallery:

-Dvořák: 15 facts about the great composer
+Dvořák: Biography, compositions and more facts about the composer

 It was the lure of an amazing fee that persuaded Dvořák to venture to New York.
 For a little teaching and conducting, with four month's vacation, he was promised the unimaginable salary of $15,000 - 25 times what he was paid in Prague, and worth about £500,000 in today's terms.
 While there, he developed a new passion for steam ships – and pigeons.